 And some of the so-called fintech disruptors like SoFi Mortgage are actually providing unique offerings like a 5/1 ARM with an interest-only option and jumbo loans as high as $3 million with just 10% down.

-Be Careful Not to Pay More for the Same Product
+Be Careful Not to Pay More for the Same Exact Mortgage

-Those exceptions aside, many of us have very similar mortgages that are only unique in terms of where they came from.
+Those exceptions aside, many of us have very similar mortgages that are only unique in terms of where they originated from.

 As noted, most of today’s mortgages are conforming loans, meaning they meet the guidelines of Fannie and Freddie.
 Or they’re simply backed by the government via the FHA, VA, or USDA.